Visit Us

 - PFFS (Private Fee-for-Service): Allows you to see any provider who accepts the plan's payment terms.

-- MSA (Medical Savings Account): Combines a high-deductible health plan with a medical savings account. - Cost Structure:
+- MSA (Medical Savings Account): Combines a high-deductible health plan with a medical savings account.

 - Premiums: Many Medicare Advantage plans have low or $0 premiums, but you must continue paying your Medicare Part B premium.